schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 should decide on a set of scopes that are required to perform that action and ensure that the token carries those scopes.

 If all of the above checks pass, the resource server should let the call through.
-If the token has expired, the service should return a status of `401 Unauthorized` to indicate to the calling service that it's time to fetch a new token.
+If the `Authorization` header is missing or incorrect, or if the token has expired, the service should return a status of `401 Unauthorized` to indicate to the calling service that it's time to fetch a new token.
 If the issuer, audience or scopes are incorrect/insufficient, the service should return a `403 Forbidden` to indicate that the token was understood, but the permissions are not sufficient to complete the call.

 Often services support multiple clients/tenants, and the `client_id` parameter can be used to determine which one is calling the service.
 It is a recommended best practice for services to maintain their